 Toronto Coding Collective

 The Toronto Framework extends the basic functionality available in the WPILib libraries and examples.
-We use the command-based programming and add structure and coding standards.

 Changes for the 2019 Season

 FRC has switched its supported development environment from Eclipse, which uses built-in Ant scripts as its build/deploy tooling, to Microsoft's Visual Studio Code IDE, which uses Gradle as its build/deploy tooling.

 More information is available on the WPILib Web Site